 Microsec Ltd. also takes part in developing PKI solutions to secure V2X communications.
-Recently two of the company’s developers (Szilveszter Tóth and Roland Kraudy) attended a V2X plugtest in Sophia Antipolis, France which will be followed by another one in Málaga, Spain to close the year of 2019.
+Recently two of the company’s developers (Szilveszter Tóth and Roland Kraudy) attended a V2X plugtest in Sophia Antipolis, France, which is followed by another one in Málaga, Spain to close the year of 2019.

 © 2020 Microsec Ltd. | Company registration number: 01-10-047218 | Tax number: 23584497-2-41